-- Arizona International Credential Evaluators (AZICE) - Academic and Professional International Evaluations, Inc. (APIE) - Academic Credentials Evaluation Institute, Inc. (ACEI) - American Education Research Corporation (AERC) - Educational Credential Evaluators, Inc. (ECE) - Educational Records Evaluations Service, Inc. (ERES) - Evaluation Service, Inc. - Foundation for International Services (FIS) - Foreign Credentials Services of America (FCSA) - Global Credential Evaluators (GCE) - Institute for International Credentials Evaluation at CSU Fresno (IICE) - International Consultants of Delaware, Inc. (ICD) - International Education Research Foundation, Inc. (IERF) - Lisano International: Foreign Educational Credential Evaluation (LI) - Joseph A. Silny Associates (JS&A) - World Education Services, Inc. (WES) - 3.
-English Language Proficiency Documentation: - a.
-Students who completed secondary school and/or received a diploma or degree from a post-secondary institution from the countries listed satisfy the English Language Proficiency admission requirement: Anguilla, Antigua and Barbuda, Australia, Bahamas, Barbados, Belize, Bermuda, Botswana, British Virgin Islands, Canada, Cayman Islands, Christmas Island, Cook Islands, Dominica, Fiji, Gambia, Ghana, Grenada, Guyana, India, Ireland, Jamaica, Kenya, Kiribati, Liberia, Malawi, Malta, Marshall Islands, Mauritius, Micronesia, Namibia, New Zealand, Nigeria, Niue, Norfolk Island, Palau, Papua New Guinea, Philippines, Pitcairn Islands, Puerto Rico, Saint Kitts, and Nevis, Saint Lucia, Saint Vincent and Grenadines, Seychelles, Sierra Leone, Singapore, South Africa, Swaziland, Tanzania, Trinidad and Tobago, Turks and Caicos Islands, Uganda, United Kingdom, United States, Vanuatu, Zambia and Zimbabwe. - If French is noted on Canadian credentials or Afrikaans on South African credentials, the student must prove proficiency through testing. - Healthcare programs in India are instructed with English as the sole medium of instruction.
+• Arizona International Credential Evaluators (AZICE)

+- Academic and Professional International Evaluations, Inc. (APIE) - Academic Credentials Evaluation Institute, Inc. (ACEI) - American Education Research Corporation (AERC) - Educational Credential Evaluators, Inc. (ECE) - Educational Records Evaluations Service, Inc. (ERES) - Evaluation Service, Inc. - Foundation for International Services (FIS) - Foreign Credentials Services of America (FCSA) - Global Credential Evaluators (GCE) - Institute for International Credentials Evaluation at CSU Fresno (IICE) - International Consultants of Delaware, Inc. (ICD) - International Education Research Foundation, Inc. (IERF) - Lisano International: Foreign Educational Credential Evaluation (LI) - Joseph A. Silny Associates (JS&A) - World Education Services, Inc. (WES)

+2. English Language Proficiency Documentation:

+- a.
+Students who completed secondary school and/or received a diploma or degree from a post-secondary institution from the countries listed satisfy the English Language Proficiency admission requirement: Anguilla, Antigua and Barbuda, Australia, Bahamas, Barbados, Belize, Bermuda, Botswana, British Virgin Islands, \Canada, Cayman Islands, Christmas Island, Cook Islands, Dominica, Fiji, Gambia, Ghana, Grenada, Guyana, \\India, Ireland, Jamaica, Kenya, Kiribati, Liberia, Malawi, Malta, Marshall Islands, Mauritius, Micronesia, Namibia, New Zealand, Nigeria, Niue, Norfolk Island, Palau, Papua New Guinea, Philippines, Pitcairn Islands, Puerto Rico, Saint Kitts, and Nevis, Saint Lucia, Saint Vincent and Grenadines, Seychelles, Sierra Leone, Singapore, \South Africa, Swaziland, Tanzania, Trinidad and Tobago, Turks and Caicos Islands, Uganda, United Kingdom, United States, Vanuatu, Zambia and Zimbabwe. - \If French is noted on Canadian credentials or Afrikaans on South African credentials, the student must prove proficiency through testing. - \\ Healthcare programs in India are instructed with English as the sole medium of instruction. - \\\ If a student submits multiple documents to satisfy the English Proficiency requirement, the English Proficiency Test Scores will supersede all other documents in making the admission decision. - b.
-- b.
 Students who have completed secondary school and/or received a diploma or degree from a post-secondary institution in a non-exemption country may obtain a letter on official letterhead indicating that "English was the sole medium of instruction in their program".
 The letter must be signed and dated by a recognized school official.
 If, on the international transcript evaluation performed for application, it is specified that the sole medium of instruction is English, a letter from the school is not necessary. - c.
-Students who have not completed secondary school and/or received a diploma or degree from a post-secondary institution must have completed a minimum of 24 semester college level credits at a regionally accredited or GCUapproved institution and/or an international institution recognized by the Ministry of Education or other acceptable government agency and have a minimum GPA of 2.75 from an institution whose sole medium of instruction is English. - 4.
-English Language Proficiency Scores: If English is not the native language of prospective students, their score reports for a language proficiency test must be sent directly to Grand Canyon University from the testing center.
-The languageproficiency requirement cannot be satisfied through experience in English programs at other schools.
+Students who have not completed secondary school and/or received a diploma or degree from a post-secondary institution must have completed a minimum of 24 semester college level credits at a regionally accredited or GCUapproved institution and/or an international institution recognized by the Ministry of Education or other acceptable government agency and have a minimum GPA of 2.75 from an institution whose sole medium of instruction is English.
+The language-proficiency requirement cannot be satisfied through experience in English learning programs at other schools.

+3. English Language Proficiency Scores: If English is not the native language of prospective students, their score reports for a language proficiency test must be sent directly to Grand Canyon University from the testing center.
 The table below specifies minimum scores to be considered for admission to various programs.